A murder was unsolved for 25 years until a man phoned in a tip: He was the killer

 “It’s not an excuse,” he added.
 “He killed somebody.
 He should have come forward all those years ago.”

 Mukaddam said Whited confessed because he “wanted to get it off his chest.”
-He declined to discuss a potential motive, but said Whited did not know Dailey before the murder.
+He declined to discuss a potential motive, but said Whited did not know Dailey before the killing.

-Both Mukaddam and Griff Belser, Whited’s appointed counsel, would not elaborate on Whited’s illness, but Al.com and other local media reported it to be stage-four lung cancer.
+Both Mukaddam and Griff Belser, Whited’s appointed counsel, would not elaborate on Whited’s illness, but Al.com and other local media reported it to be Stage 4 lung cancer.

 In another odd twist, there was initial confusion as to whether Whited had already been arrested, Belser said.
 When he was appointed to Whited’s case last week, he was already representing Whited’s son, who shares the same first and last name and was facing an unrelated drug charge.